jonathanpchan/openclassroom/README.md

 (Angular 2.0 and ExpressJS are installed using "ng install".
 MongoDB and NodeJS shall be installed from their respective websites)

 Helpful Applications:
-* Nodemon - an application that updates your project without having to restart "npm start" or "ng serve",
+* Nodemon - an application that updates your project without having to restart "npm start" or "ng serve"
 * Robomongo - a MongoDB client that displays the data in your database (when connected)

 ## [Project Folder Tree]